 Rishi Veerapaneni

-PhD student in the Robotics Institute at CMU
+PhD student in the Robotics Institute in the School of Computer Science at CMU

 profile_zoomed.png